Don't throw your homebrew down the sink

 3c - You may have too much water in your airlock.
 This can cause pressure to build up and the cause the gas to escape from somewhere easier.

-4 - If your brew smells funky, it is probably not infected if you have sterilised anything that comes into contact with your brew.
+4 - If your brew smells funky, it is probably NOT infected if you have sterilised anything that comes into contact with your brew.

 It’s more likely that the yeast are turning phenols and acids in your brew to new compounds.

 Be patient and give it time for the yeast to finish their work.
 Yeast don't just eat sugar.
-They have a varied diet and eat lots of other compounds in the liquid.
+They have a varied diet and eat lots of other compounds in the fermentation.
 They then excrete these as new compounds / acids.
 These in time will combine with our compounds and acids to make new compounds.
 So there might be times in the brewing process that there are interesting aromas, but these will change over time as the wine/beer/cider conditions.

 5 - Follow the instructions.
 If you are making a kit, read the instructions carefully.
 If your kit says do “x” on day “y”, there is usually a caveat saying as long as the S.G. is #.###.
 Make sure you measure your brew with a hydrometer and only move on to the next step if your hydrometer reading matches the instructions.